til-ai/til-25/README.md

 #### init.bash

 Don't run `init.bash` more than once.
-If your initialization doesn't work properly, ping `@alittleclarity` on the BH24 TIL-AI Discord server in your team's private channel.
+If your initialization doesn't work properly, ping `@tech` on the BH24 TIL-AI Discord server in your team's private channel.

 #### GCP Auth Credentials

 By default, the Vertex AI instances are set up to use the auth credentials of your team's GCP service account, which all the subsequent automations and permissions depends on.
 You can check which credentials you are using by running `gcloud auth list`.
 If you've set up additional credentials (e.g. by using `gcloud auth login`), your model submission commands may not work properly.
-You can switch which credentials are active using the `gcloud config set account svc-TEAM-NAME@dsta-angelhack.iam.gserviceaccount.com` command, replacing `TEAM-NAME` with your team name.
+You can switch which credentials are active using the `gcloud config set account svc-TEAM-NAME@til-ai-2025.iam.gserviceaccount.com` command, replacing `TEAM-NAME` with your team name.

 #### Loading JupyterLab